The Government reveals new system for arranged marriages and partnership visas

 "It's clear as daylight - they're not partners - full stop," he said at the time.

-Asked by Radio NZ about NZ First's influence in how the partnership visa rules were being applied, he said: "Has New Zealand First had an influence on trying to tidy up the quality of information on which the immigration department relies?
+Asked by Radio NZ about NZ First's influence in how the partnership visa rules were being applied, Peters said: "Has New Zealand First had an influence on trying to tidy up the quality of information on which the immigration department relies?
 The answer is profoundly yes."

 But after Ardern's intervention last week, he changed his tune and said the change to partnership visas was not down to New Zealand First.